13 Types of Sales Enablement Content Your Team Needs

 Some helpful ways to organize your sales enablement content include:

-- Use a content management tool.
+• Use a sales content management system.
 Organize assets in a way where reps can find and use the appropriate resources

 How do you create sales enablement content?